 - club management.

 Streatham & Marlborough CC was awarded Clubmark status in September 2009 which was reaccredited in November 2012, November 2015 and October 2018.
-During the summer and autumn of 2019, we have been going through the process of a full re-accreditation.
-We have passed with flying colours on all but one point.
-We expect to be fully re-accredited in early 2020 once that point has been resolved.
+During the summer and autumn of 2019, we underwent a full re-accreditation and passed with flying colours on all but one point which has now been resolved.
+We expect to be fully accredited once the ECB’s new version of Clubmark is rolled out (see above).

 Why is Clubmark important?